 Children must experience an environment where independence and confidence in the use of resources are encouraged, and where they are safe.

-The school and classroom environment will reflect our Christian ethos both through the visible use of signs and symbols and our Christian values of Friendship, Peace and Trust which we adhere to on a daily basis.
+The school and classroom environment will reflect our Christian ethos both through the visible use of signs and symbols and our Christian values of Friendship, Peace, Trust, Forgiveness, Courage and Joy which we adhere to on a daily basis.

 Teachers will respect all children and will teach children to respect one another.